jvde-github/AIS-catcher/README.md

 **Edge** version:
 - Add a sharing key to -X via [aiscatcher.org/addstation](https://aiscatcher.org/addstation) which will show the approximate station location in the map overlay and enable, in a few weeks, a station performance tracking dashboard.
+- Options to `-f` to append NMEA lines to file (`-f filename MODE APP` for appending and `-f filename MODE OUT` for starting fresh - default)

 **v0.58** version:
 - RTLSDR V4 support in docker image